Documentation

 To apply a custom number format to a selection on your sheet:

 2. Write a set of rules in the console that will be applied to the data on your sheet.
 You can specify as many rules as you need.
-Clicking on "Templates" you'll be able to browse common formattings that you can use as a starting point.
+Clicking on "Templates" will allow you to browse common formatting options to use as a starting point.

 Syntax for setting formats

 To use colors in your format, write a color name in brackets (for example, [Blue]) anywhere in the desired part of the format.
 You must use English color names.
-The colors that can be used are white, red, blue, green, magenta, yellow, and cyan.
-You can also use Color#, where the # symbol is a number between 1 and 56 corresponding to the 56 Excel ColorIndex colors.
+Supported colors include: white, red, blue, green, magenta, yellow, and cyan.
+You can also use Color#, where # is a number between 1 and 56 corresponding to the 56 Excel ColorIndex colors.

 SymbolResultExample